com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 ### W3 PROV
 Provenance is information about entities, activities, and people involved in producing a piece of data or thing, which can be used to form assessments about its quality, reliability or trustworthiness.
 The PROV Family of Documents defines a model, corresponding serializations and other supporting definitions to enable the inter-operable interchange of provenance information in heterogeneous environments such as the Web.
 This document provides an overview of this family of documents. (https://www.w3.org/TR/prov-overview/#Abstract)

-W3C does have a full standard for extending files with provenance information, in such a way that it's standardized and it enables the interchangable of provenance information in environments such as, in our case, XML environments.
+W3C does have a full standard for extending files with provenance information, in such a way that it's standardized and it enables the interchangeable of provenance information in environments such as, in our case, XML environments.
 The design of PROV is based on the recommendations of the [Provenance Incubator Group](https://www.w3.org/2005/Incubator/prov/charter).

 ### W3 PROV-XML
 One of the documents of W3 PROV is PROV-XML.
 This document converts the PROV standard to XML definitions, and is what we want.